+Second, \ac{PRF} approaches use top-ranked pseudo-relevant documents from initial retrieval to derive expansion terms~\cite{ 10.1145/383952.383972,10.1109/WI-IAT.2012.226,10.1108/eb026866}.
+For example, \citet{10.1145/366836.366860} employ \ac{KLD} to assess the differences in term distribution between pseudo-relevant documents and the complete document set.

+Despite their effectiveness in specific scenarios, these methods have limitations such as reliance on predefined static semantic resources or susceptibility to semantic drift resulting from the quality of initial retrieval sets \cite{10.1145/2009916.2009942,10.1145/1645953.1646059}.

-\subsection{LLM-based Query Understanding}
+\subsection{LLM-based query understanding}

-Recent advancements in \acp{LLM} have paved the way for novel \ac{QU} approaches that exploit the generative capabilities of these models~\cite{Gao2022PreciseZD,Wang2023Query2docQE,Ma2023QueryRF,chan2024rq,zheng2024take}.
-Methods such as HyDE \cite{Gao2022PreciseZD} and Query2Doc \cite{Wang2023Query2docQE} use \acp{LLM} to generate hypothetical documents or detailed pseudo-answers, significantly enhancing the semantic richness of queries.
+Recent advancements in \acp{LLM} have paved the way for novel \ac{QU} approaches that exploit the generative capabilities of these models \cite{Gao2022PreciseZD,Wang2023Query2docQE,Ma2023QueryRF}.
+Methods such as HyDE \cite{Gao2022PreciseZD} and Query2Doc \cite{Wang2023Query2docQE} use \acp{LLM} to generate hypothetical documents or pseudo-answers, significantly enhancing the semantic richness of queries.
 RRR~\cite{Ma2023QueryRF} uses \acp{LLM} to train a small rewriting model via reinforcement learning, while RAG-STAR~\cite{jiang2024rag} integrates retrieved information to guide a tree-based decomposition process.
 RQ-RAG~\cite{chan2024rq} enhances models by equipping them with capabilities for explicit rewriting, decomposition, and disambiguation.
-STEP-BACK~\cite{zheng2024take} performs abstractions to derive high-level concepts and first principles from the original query.
+STEP-BACK~\cite{zheng2024take} performs abstractions to derive high-level concepts and first principles from the original query. \citet{Lei2025ThinkQEQE} iteratively refine expansions using retrieval feedback from the corpus.
 On short queries, LLM-based \ac{QU} methods have shown improved alignment with relevant documents compared to traditional approaches.

-Complex queries, characterized by multifaceted user intents and multiple underlying informational needs, present additional challenges for existing \ac{QU} methods.
-The recently introduced BRIGHT benchmark \cite{su2025bright} provides a structured evaluation framework for assessing \ac{QU} techniques on complex queries and proposes a reasoning-based expansion to improve the retrieval.
-BRIGHT highlights that simple expansion or decomposition methods often fall short in addressing complex intents.
-Building upon these insights, our work proposes \textbf{ReDI}, integrating the reasoning capabilities of LLMs for decomposition and interpretation to better handle complex queries.